aurbac/workshop-aws-core-services/README.md

 ## Modules

-This workshop is broken up into multiple modules. you must complete the following modules in **US East (N. Virginia)** region in order before proceeding to the next:
+You must complete the following modules in **US East (N. Virginia)** region in order before proceeding to the next:

 1\.
 [Getting Started with Identity & Access Management](tutorials/getting-started-with-iam.md "Amazon IAM")